-After I weaned my son from nursing at 6 months old I was feeling a bit guilty.
+After I weaned my oldest son from nursing at 6 months old I was feeling a bit guilty.
 I knew he would be starting solids now and I wanted to give him the best food I could find.
 I was talking to my cousin about the guilt I was feeling about weaning him and how I was nervous about starting solids.
-While we were talking me explained she had felt the same way and to make her feel a little better she made her daughter’s food herself.
-What?!
-I had never heard of people making their own baby food.
-Every mom I had known or baby sat for before just bought food.
+And then she told me all about making baby food!

 What You’ll Need

 One of the best things about making your own baby food is if you have blender you’re set.
 When I started out I just used a blender and Ziploc baggies.

 This got the job done but I wanted to be able to store the food in a more organized fashion so I borrowed a Baby Bullet Blender set from my cousin.
 If I would’ve known how much I loved making baby food I would’ve registered for one of these amazing sets for my baby shower.

 This set comes with everything you would need but you can make your own food without this set all you need is

 - something to puree food with (baby bullet, food processor, blender)

 - some containers to freeze food in ( ice trays, silicone freezing trays, Ziploc baggies)

 Well, you have to decide what you are going to feed your baby.
 I started my son on solids after I weaned him around 6 months but *I am not your doctor so make sure you check with them and see what is the best time for you to start your child on solids.
 Depending on how old your baby is will determine what you can make them.
 I use this awesome chart from One Nerdy Momma

 Charts like this one will give you a basic outline of when most babies are ready for each food.
 Foods are categorized by things like texture, acidity, and how easy it is for baby to digest.